Let us show you how to plant yourself happy with sensory garden ideas that will stimulate all the senses.

 Scent is one of the most vivid senses, which can improve mood and trigger memories and strong feelings.
 To capture these benefits, use fragrant plants, but plant them at intervals so the different scents will not be overwhelming.
-For taste, add pick and eat possibilities with pots of strawberries or stepover apple trees.
+For taste, add 'pick and eat' possibilities with pots of strawberries or stepover apple trees.

 How do you make a small sensory garden?

 If you want to create a small or DIY sensory garden, then it is best to plan zones that concentrate on different senses.
 You could create a listening corner by placing a seat next to a soothing water feature, accompanied by the gentle buzz of insects.
-Or plant a raised bed or containers with herbs, allowing easy access to rub or sniff their aromatic leaves and flowers.
-To activate the sensory of touch, think about textures underfoot, from cool grass to crunchy gravel.
+Or plant a raised garden bed or containers with herbs, allowing easy access to rub or sniff their aromatic leaves and flowers.
+To activate the sense of touch, think about textures underfoot, from cool grass to crunchy gravel.

 But if you only have room for a couple of pots, then your best option is scented pelargoniums, the leaves of which release aromas of lemon or rose when rubbed.
 And make sure there are no toxic, thorny or irritant plants – the Royal Horticultural Society has a list on its website.

 Sign up to the Homes & Gardens newsletter

 Decor Ideas.
 Project Inspiration.
 Expert Advice.
 Delivered to your inbox.